nudeldudel/php-cdn/README.md

 * maps the uri    : /path/to/resource.css?d=12345
 * to the origin   : http://yoursite.com/path/to/resource.css?d=12345
 * caches file to  : ./cache/[base64-encoded-uri].css
+* caches gzipped file to : ./cache/[base64-encoded-uri].gzip
+* saves server headers at : ./cache/[base64-encoded-uri].header (For origin control)
-* returns local cached copy or issues 304 not modified
+* returns local cached copy, gzipped copy or issues 304 not modified